albertlockett/dataNameChanger/README.md

-some fun python scripts to turn your data into binary files.

-Useful to confuse pesky IT folks who want to thumb through your filesystem
+Compress your data and split the files.
+Makes file copy easier